codsen/codsen/packages/codsen-tokenizer/README_FUTURE.md

 ## More thoughts

 Conceptually, good tooling should be user-oriented.
-For example, if you make a code checker which says "The parser got fatal error", this is not a user-oriented program.
-Me, as a user, I don't care about innards of your program — its parser especially.
-Tell me what _I_ did wrong and _how to fix it_ — don't tell me cryptic meaningless messages.
+For example, if you make a code checker which says "The parser got a fatal error", this is not a user-oriented program.
+As a user, I don't care about innards of your program — its parser especially.
+Tell me what _I_ did wrong and _how to fix it_ — don't tell me cryptic meaningless messages about parsers.

 For example, humanity is pouring money into OpenJS Foundation.
-People work on it full-time.
-But ESLint is still based on a parser — if your code error manages to break the parser, it won't tell you where the error is, only that you broke the parser!
+People work on ESLint full-time.
+But ESLint is still based on a parser — if your code error manages to break that parser, it won't tell you where the error is, only that _you broke the parser_!

 For example, it is possible to omit the semicolon in ESLint causing a fatal parser error and you won't find where it is omitted.
 Good luck trawling 1000 lines of code!

-In order to find the fatal code errors, the tokenizer has to be by magnitude more lenient than the code spec (in this case ECMA standard).
+In order to find the fatal code errors, the tokenizer has to be _by magnitude more lenient_ than the code spec (in this case ECMA standard).

+Theoretically, parser should not have fatal errors _in order to be able to fix_ fatal errors.

-In other words, if an error is fatal and breaks parser, tooling running on such parser will never be able to correctly identify such error.
+In other words, if an source code error is fatal and it breaks parser, tooling running on such parser will never be able to correctly identify such error.
+The bar has to be raised.

 **[⬆ back to top](#)**

 ## Perf

 I admit, the more we beef up the algorithms the more the performance drops.
-A stupid, fragile parser which only follows the spec will be faster than a smart parser which calculates a hundred types of possible errors.
+A stupid, fragile parser which only follows the code language spec will be faster than a smart parser which calculates a hundred types of possible errors supporting handful of languages properly and way more heuristically.

 For example, when a lexer (tokenizer) traverses the HTML attribute and meets the quote which matches the first opening quote, does it call it a day?